 Laravel vs Lumen: Which One Is Better For You?

-Are you owning a startup and planning to launch your website or mobile app or both?
+Are you owning a startup and planning to launch your website?
 You should hire a developer who can help you with this.
 However, you can be in confusion regarding what type of developer you must hire!
 A Laravel developer or a Lumen Developer?

 Full Stack Framework vs Micro Framework